 How to Differentiate Your Destination by Creating an Easter Guide

-Destination Marketers can leverage holidays to tell their brand story.
+Destination Marketing Organizations (DMOs) can leverage holidays to tell their brand story.
 Easter is a great opportunity to talk about why your destination is special.
 We are going to give you some useful examples of how to blend Easter with your brand differentiators to attract visitors and locals alike.

 Easter Is an Opportunity to Further Your Brand